tmr08c/tmr08c.github.io/content/blog/2020/06/writing-more-while-remote/index.md

 * Avoiding disrupting the work of others.

-  It's often not necessary to immediately interrupt someone to discuss an idea.
+  It's often unnecessary to immediately interrupt someone to discuss an idea.
 Avoid disrupting others (potentially reducing their quality of work) by sharing ideas in a format that can be consumed on their time.

 * Giving consumers more time to think and respond.

   Just like it's often not necessary to interrupt someone to share an idea, it's also usually not necessary to give an immediate response.

-Asking a question in-person or via chat can make it feel like an immediate response is necessary.
-Instead, we should be giving readers some time to think about the idea and form thoughtful responses.
+  Asking a question in-person or via chat can set a tone of expecting prompt replies.
+Instead, we should be giving readers some time to think about the idea and form thoughtful feedback.

 At work, we have started leveraging longer-form, asynchronous communication in the form of [SBARs](https://en.wikipedia.org/wiki/SBAR).
 We are using the Situation, Background, Assessment, Recommendation format as the output of some of our more exploratory [spikes](http://www.extremeprogramming.org/rules/spike.html) on a new project.
 Since reviewers have more time to read and think about the recommendation, we have seen feedback that changed the recommendation and saved us from going down a potentially wrong path.